anyamiletic/basketballstats/README.md

+this repo is currenly being used as a dropbox for uni theoretical courserwork

 # basketballstats
 a GUI application that enables the user to search for KLS players and display various stats
 # technologies